alii/permer/readme.md

 # Permer

-## Very basic bitwise permissions abstraction.
+### A basic abstraction for handling flags and permissions using bitwise

 #### Install